The Manitoba Museum in Winnipeg, Manitoba, Canada showcases human and natural history across Manitoba’s diverse landscapes

 In the gallery itself the Nonsuch appears moored at a wharf in Deptford, England recently returned from Hudson’s Bay with her cargo unloaded and stacked on the dock.

 Winnipeg, located in southern Manitoba just 100 kilometres (62 miles) north of the United States border, is Manitoba’s capital.
-The city with a population of a little over 800,000 people is Manitoba’s largest city and contains more than half of the entire population of Canada.
+The city with a population of a little over 800,000 people is Manitoba’s largest city and contains more than half of the entire population of Manitoba.
 The city was incorporated in 1873.

 I found the stories of newcomers in the Winnipeg Gallery interesting.
 Sitting on a sofa I viewed newcomers tell their stories on a screen in front of me.
 I could select particular individuals and even narrow the viewing to answers to specific questions.